 The amount of sitting that we do in a day has quickly become a concern for our health and longevity.
 Studies reveal that the health impact of sitting for too many hours a day can be compared to the effects that smoking has on our health.

-or to be more active, but there are some simple things that you can add to your daily routine to increase your activity level without having to brave the elements of winter.
+The winter months in Canada can be particularly difficult to get motivated to work out or to be more active.
+But there are some simple things that you can add to your daily routine to increase your activity level without having to brave the elements of winter.

 If you are pressed for time to fit in exercise, try multitasking.

 When you drop the kids off at their extracurricular activities, rather than sitting and waiting for them to be finished, use this time to do an impromptu workout.
 Walk around the block or if the weather isn’t nice, go to a nearby shopping centre and do a quick lap around the store.

 If you are prone to watching a lot of television during the winter, then during the commercial breaks, get up and do a small work out.

 Do three reps of 15 squats, lunges, push-ups, sit-ups, or go through a quick yoga flow of stretches.